 - Place a large skillet over medium heat and add thick-cut bacon.
 Cook bacon until crispy and brown.
-Remove the bacon from the skillet and set them onto a plate lined with paper towel to absorb any excess fat.
+Remove the bacon from the skillet and set them onto a plate lined with a paper towel to absorb any excess fat.

-- Add the cut Brussels sprouts to the bacon drippings, and cook until the Brussels sprouts are caramelized in spots and softened, this should take no longer than 6-8 minutes.
+- Add the cut Brussels sprouts to the bacon drippings, and cook until the Brussels sprouts are caramelized in spots and softened.
+This should take no longer than 6-8 minutes.

-- Pour chicken stock and lemon juice and increase the heat, continue to cook until the water has evaporated.
+- Pour chicken stock and lemon juice and increase the heat.
+Continue to cook until the water has evaporated.

-- Remove from the stove top and add the maple syrup and crumbled thick-cut bacon.
+- Remove from the stovetop and add the maple syrup and crumbled thick-cut bacon.

 - Topped with freshly grated Parmesan cheese and more crumbly thick-cut bacon.